-- (1) In fiscal 2015, we financed seven CRJ-900 aircraft with \$170.2 million in debt.
+(1) In fiscal 2015, we financed seven CRJ-900 aircraft with \$170.2 million in debt.
 The senior notes payable of \$154.7 million bear interest at monthly LIBOR plus 2.71% and require monthly principal and interest payments.
 The subordinated notes payable are noninterest-bearing and become payable in full on the last day of the term of the notes.
-We imputed an interest rate of 6.25% on the subordinated notes payable and recorded a related discount of \$8.1 million, which is being accreted to interest expense over the term of the notes. - (2) In fiscal 2016, we financed ten E-175 aircraft with \$246.0 million in debt under an EETC financing arrangement (see discussion below).
-The debt bears interest ranging from 4.75% to 6.25% and requires semi-annual principal and interest payments. - (3) In fiscal 2016, we financed eight E-175 aircraft with \$195.3 million in debt.
+We imputed an interest rate of 6.25% on the subordinated notes payable and recorded a related discount of \$8.1 million, which is being accreted to interest expense over the term of the notes.

+- (3) In fiscal 2016, we financed eight E-175 aircraft with \$195.3 million in debt.
 The senior notes payable of \$172.0 million bear interest at the three-month LIBOR plus a spread ranging from 2.20% to 2.32% and require quarterly principal and interest payments.
 The subordinated notes payable bear interest at 4.50% and require quarterly principal and interest payments. - (4) In February 2018, we leased two spare engines.
 The leases were determined to be finance leases as the leases contain a bargain purchase option at the end of the term.
 Imputed interest is 9.128% and the leases require monthly payments. - (5) In January 2019, we financed certain flight equipment with \$91.2 million in debt.
 The debt bears interest at the monthly LIBOR plus 3.10% and requires monthly principal and interest payments. - (6) In June 2019, we financed ten CRJ-700 aircraft with \$70.0 million in debt, which were previously leased.
 The debt bears interest at the monthly LIBOR plus 5.00% and requires monthly principal and interest payments. - (7) In September 2019, we financed certain flight equipment for \$8.0 million.
-The debt bears interest at the monthly LIBOR plus 5.00% and requires monthly principal and interest payments. - (8) On September 25, 2019, we extended the term on our \$35.0 million working capital draw loan by three years, which now terminates in September 2022.
+The debt bears interest at the monthly LIBOR plus 5.00% and requires monthly principal and interest payments. - (8) In September 2019, we extended the term on our \$35.0 million working capital draw loan by three years, which now terminates in September 2022.
 Interest is assessed on drawn amounts at one-month LIBOR plus 3.75%. - (9) In October 2020, we entered into a loan and guarantee agreement with the U.S. Department of the Treasury for a secured loan facility of up to \$200.0 million that matures on October 30, 2025.
-On October 30, 2020, we borrowed \$43.0 million and on November 13, 2020, the Company borrowed an additional \$152.0 million.
+On October 30, 2020, we borrowed \$43.0 million and on November 13, 2020, we borrowed an additional \$152.0 million.
 These amounts bear interest at the three-month LIBOR plus 3.50%.
-No further borrowings are available under the loan and guarantee agreement. - (10) In December 2021, we financed certain flight equipment with \$30.8 million in debt.
-The debt bears interest at monthly LIBOR plus 4.25% and requires monthly principal and interest payments over a term of six years.
-The financing arrangement allows for additional borrowings to finance future engine purchases.
+No further borrowings are available under the loan and guarantee agreement.